chunkhang/AI-Notes/README.md

 - **Ontology**
   - The study of existence, of all kinds of entities that make up the world
   - A representation of a shared domain of interest that utilizes a common vocabulary to describe the classes, relations, functions and other similar objects of interest
+  - Ideal for sharing knowledge over the Internet
   - **Why Develop an Ontology**
     - To share common understanding of the structure of information among people or software agents
+      - Agents can extract and aggregate information from different Web sites.
+The agents can use this aggregated information to answer user queries or as input data to other applications.
     - To enable reuse of domain knowledge
+      - For example, models for many different domains need to represent the notion of time
     - To make domain assumptions explicit
+      - Makes it possible to change these assumptions easily if our knowledge about the domain changes
     - To separate domain knowledge from the operational knowledge
     - To analyze domain knowledge
+  - Development process
+    - Define classes in the ontology
+    - Arrange the classes in a taxonomic (subclass-superclass) hierarchy
+    - Define properties / slots / roles by describing their allowed values (facets / role restrictions)
+    - Fill in the values for the properties / slots / roles of individual instances

   - **Knowledge Engineering Methodology**
     1. Determine the domain and scope of the ontology
     1. Consider re-using existing ontologies